 $1,200 1-Year Cooled Semen or

 Cooled Semen available March 15th – August 15th.
 Frozen semen may be shipped year-round.

-REMINDER: The SBS lab is closed and stallions will not be collected on Easter Sunday, Sunday and Monday of Memorial Day weekend, or July 4th.
+REMINDER: The SBS lab is closed and stallions will not be collected on Easter Sunday, Sunday and Monday of Memorial Day weekend, July 4th, and July 27th.

 Monday - Friday: Pick-up, Fed Ex Overnight, or Airline shipments

 Please notify our office before 9:00pm eastern time the day prior to collection/shipping.
 For example: If you want semen collected & shipped on Friday, we need to know by 9:00pm on Thursday evening.

 Frozen semen cannot be sent by same-day Airline, so must be sent Monday thru Friday via FedEx or picked-up at Hilltop Farm or Select Breeders Services.